namanbansalcodes/Brain-Tumor-Diagnosis-using-Deep-Learning/README.md

 1. Add my pickle file to your drive using this link: https://drive.google.com/file/d/1IKvwqGRjZajEf78I41j2VOdv_ztsQl6R/view?usp=sharing
 2. Open the notebook in Google Collab.
-3. Mount google drive and run the block that says load pickle file.
+3. Mount google drive and run the code block that says "load pickle file".
 4. Do ya thing!
 5. Enlighten me please.